ivy-net/iv1/README.md

 ### Quick Start

-Ensure that you have docker and packer installed.
+Ensure that you have docker and packer installed and docker daemon is running.

 Build the image with packer
 ```